Dividend Payout Ratio

 Dividend Warning Signs

-Paying attention to the payout ratio may provide useful insights into a dividend paying company's future dividend policy.
+Paying attention to the payout ratio may provide useful insights into a company's future dividend policy and the dividend safety of your investment.

 And if the payout ratio exceeds 100%, the dividend is simply not sustainable.
 Of course, a one-time hit to net income could be the culprit, so use common sense.
 But, over time, a robust dividend growth rate must be matched by an overall stable payout ratio.